Polarization-dependent excitons and plasmon activity in nodal-line semimetal ZrSiS: Results and discussion

-An interesting issue which remains to be clarified is the possible existence of plasma excitations, which was studied by Zhou \textit{et al.} from the IP approach \cite{Zhou-20}.
-Plasma excitations may propagate at frequency ranges for which the real part of the dielectric function becomes negative; therefore, the frequency ranges of interest are defined by the condition $\text{Re }\varepsilon(\bm q, \omega)=0$.
-Zhou \textit{et al.} identified two regions of possible plasma oscillations, namely 5$-$7~eV, which are damped and therefore hardly detectable, and 19$-$20~eV, which could be experimentally observed.
-Figs.~\ref{fig:epsilon} plot the Re $\varepsilon(\bm q, \omega)$ function computed within the BSE formalism for several $\bm q$ vectors for $\bm E \parallel Ox$ within the low-energy regime of Zhou \textit{et al.} Our solutions of the BSE indicate that the frequency ranges for possible plasmons depend on the $\bm q$ vector.
-For $\bm q \perp Oz$, the upper limit for the plasmon energy is around 6 eV, the lower one increasing from 0.7~eV to 1.9~eV as $q$ increases; in-plane vectors were taken along $\Gamma - M$ for symmetry.
-For $\bm q \parallel Oz$, two plasmon regimes appear, between 0.3$-$0.9~eV and 4.7$-$6~eV and 0.5$-$0.8~eV and 5.2$-$6.0~eV for $q=0.047\,$ \AA$^{-1}$ and $q=0.093\,$ \AA$^{-1}$, respectively.
-No plasmons appear for $q=0.140\,$~\AA$^{-1}$ and beyond.
+An interesting question which remains to be clarified is the possible existence of plasma excitations, which was studied by Zhou et al. from an independent-particle approach \cite{Zhou-20}.
+Plasma excitations may propagate at frequency ranges for which the real part of the dielectric functions becomes negative; therefore, the frequency ranges of interest are defined by the condition $\text{Re }\varepsilon(\bm q, \omega)=0$.
+Zhou et al. identified two regions of possible plasma oscillations, namely 5-7~eV, which are damped and therefore hardly detectable, and 19-20~eV, which could be experimentally observed.
+Figures~\ref{fig:epsilon} plot the Re $\varepsilon(\bm q, \omega)$ function computed within the BSE formalism for several $\bm q$ in-plane and out-of-plane vectors (solid lines) for $\bm E \parallel Ox$ within the low-energy regime of Zhou et al. Our solutions of the BSE indicate that the frequency ranges for possible plasmons depend on the $\bm q$ vector.
+For the in-plane geometry, the upper limit for the plasmon frequency is around 6 eV, the lower one increasing from 0.7~eV to 1.9~eV as $q$ increases.
+For the out-of-plane geometry, the real part of the permittivity becomes negative at two regimes, namely between 0.3-0.9~eV and 4.7-6~eV and 0.5-0.8~eV and 5.2-6~eV for $q=0.047$\text{ \AA}$^{-1}$ and $q=0.093$\text{ \AA}$^{-1}$, respectively, and nowhere for $q=0.140$\text{ \AA}$^{-1}$ and beyond.

-The nature and characteristics of the plasmons may be investigated from the electron energy loss function, defined as $L(\bm q, \omega) = -\text{Im }\left(\frac 1{\varepsilon(\bm q,\omega)}\right)$, as well as from the finite-momentum joint density of states (fm-jDOS), $j(\bm q, \omega)$, defined as the number of states per unit energy separated by momentum $\hbar \bm q$ and energy $\hbar\omega$.
-High $L(\bm q, \omega)$ values indicate that energy is being lost at $\omega$, as a consequence of any inelastic mechanism.
-On the other hand, the fm-jDOS is directly related to the decay rate for a plasmon in the state $(\bm q, \omega)$ to electron-hole pairs satisfying energy and momentum conservation \cite{Mahan-00} and, therefore, high fm-jDOS values denote high generation rates for electron-hole pairs; additional details are given in the Supplement.